Your Rights As An Older Worker

 Depending on the circumstances of your claim, he works with you to file a discrimination claim or to settle your claim.
 Older people targeted for layoff or dismissal from the company could qualify for a better severance package if age discrimination is found to have taken place.

-discrimination, you don’t have to tolerate abuse or unfair workplace practices.
+If you are over the age of 55 and have experienced workplace harassment or discrimination, you don’t have to tolerate abuse or unfair workplace practices.
 Protect yourself and other colleagues from unnecessary misconduct by speaking with the employment law experts at Michael O. Shea law offices today.
 For your convenience, we offer free initial consultations to discuss your situation and the options that are available to resolve the issues in a professional and prompt manner.

+With offices in Wilbraham, we work with clients throughout all of Massachusetts.
 Contact us today to schedule an initial consultation about your age discrimination case today.